-Table 10 lists page protection attributes defined in IMMUPR protection register.
-For the individual page appropriate strategy out of seven possible strategies programmed in IMMU protection register is selected with the PPI field of the PTE.
+Table 10 lists page protection attributes defined in ITLBWyTR pregister.
+For the individual page appropriate strategy out of seven possible strategies programmed with PPI field of the PTE.
+Because OR1200 does not implement IMMUPR, translation of PTE[PPI] into suitable set of protection bits must be performed by software and written into ITLBWyTR.